jshholland/inv.alid.pw/posts/file-ascii.md

 it would be nice to have a method that works on any text file.

-The first tool any seasoned Unix admin reaches for to answer the question "Does a particular character occur in a text file?" is, of course, `grep`.
+The first tool any seasoned Unix admin reaches for to answer the question 'Does a particular character occur in a text file?' is, of course, `grep`.
 The man pages don't list a built-in character class right away for ASCII characters, so a tiny bit of ingenuity is required.
-[This Stack Overflow answer][SO] gives a command which almost works (in my testing it found the "ï" of "naïve" but missed the "ń" in a Polish name), but it's easily modified into the following:
+[This Stack Overflow answer][SO] gives a command which almost works (in my testing it found the 'ï' of 'naïve' but missed the 'ń' in a Polish name), but it's easily modified into the following:

     grep -P '[^\x00-\x7f]' myfile.tex